Poecilia latipinna

 Taxonomy

-Sailfin molly (English), Breitflossenkärpfling (German), Seilfinnemolly (Norwegian), Zeilvinkarper (Dutch), Molinezja szerokopłetwa (Polish), bubuntis (Tagalog), and molliénésie á voilure or simply "molly voile" (French).
+Some names for the sailfin molly in other languages include Breitflossenkärpfling (German), seilfinnemolly (Norwegian), zeilvinkarper (Dutch), leveäevämolli (Finnish), molinezja szerokopłetwa (Polish), bubuntis (Tagalog), and molliénésie á voilure or simply "molly voile" (French).

-There is some confusion with the Yucatan molly, P. velifera.
-While most names that contain a "sail" element refer to the present species, the German "Segelkärpfling", the Latin velifera and possibly others are used for the Yucatan molly.
+Some confusion occurs with the Yucatan molly, P. velifera.
+While most names that contain a "sail" element refer to the present species, the German Segelkärpfling, the Latin velifera, and possibly others are used for the Yucatan molly.
 The French terms are used for both species indiscriminately.
+[3][permanent dead link]

 Geographical distribution

-The sailfin molly is found in fresh, brackish, and coastal saltwater in coastal lowland habitats from North Carolina to Texas and the Yucatán Peninsula of Mexico.
-Preferring marshes, lowland streams, swamps, and estuaries, the sailfin molly is very common in peninsular Florida.
-Non-indigenous populations are established in New Zealand, in the western U.S. and in Hawaii.[2]
-Sailfin mollies introduced to California[3] have caused a decline in populations of the federally protected and endangered Desert Pupfish (Cyprinodon macularius).[4][5]
+The sailfin molly is found in freshwater and brackish habitats from North Carolina to Texas and the Yucatán Peninsula of Mexico.
+Preferring coastal marshes fed by lowland streams, as well as mangrove swamps, deltas and estuaries, the sailfin molly is very common in peninsular Florida and around the entire Gulf of Mexico.
+Invasive and introduced populations have been established in New Zealand, in the western U.S., and Hawaii.[4]
+Sailfin mollies introduced to California[5] have caused a decline in populations of the federally protected and endangered desert pupfish (Cyprinodon macularius).[6][7]
+It is also invasive to Iraq, where it thrives in the Persian Gulf waters at the confluence of the Tigris and Euphrates river deltas, threatening to outcompete many killifish species endemic to the region.[8]
+Interestingly, the sailfin molly was introduced in the 1920s to Banff Hot Spring, in Banff National Park, Alberta, Canada.[9]

 Habitat

-The sailfin molly is a tolerant species, as it can exploit the thin film of oxygen rich surface water with its upturned mouth and so is able to survive oxygen depleted habitats.
-A euryhaline species, the sailfin molly may be found in a variety of saline environments, tolerating salinities as high as 87 ppt[6] and breeding in brackish waters.
+The sailfin molly is a tolerant species, as it can exploit the thin film of oxygen-rich surface water with its upturned mouth, so is able to survive oxygen-depleted habitats.
+A euryhaline species, the sailfin molly may be found in a variety of saline environments, tolerating salinities as high as 87 ppt[10] and breeding in brackish waters.

 Biology